sehaj97/AQUA/Readme.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-Please ensure your code adheres to the repository's style guidelines.

 ---

 ### Developer Notes

-- The main file is `index.html`, which uses JavaScript to call the `/analyze-multiple` API endpoint.
+- **server.js**: The core server-side testing logic uses **Axe Core v4.4.1** to avoid stack overflow issues with larger pages, ensuring stable and efficient testing.
-- The `checkButton` triggers the main accessibility testing workflow, sorting and displaying results by URL.
+- **index.html**: The front-end UI, providing the main workflow for generating accessibility reports.
-- Results are organized with categories (`issues`, `noIssues`, `errors`) and formatted for readability.
-- You can expand the `textarea` dynamically only when needed, as defined in the JavaScript.
-- The "Print Report" feature expands all dropdowns and initiates `window.print()` for a print-friendly view.
+- **Expandable Textarea**: Auto-resizes on report generation for optimal UX.
+- **Grid Summary**: Displays URL analysis counts and elapsed time.

-For any issues, please reach out to the repository maintainers (That's me, Sehaj)
+For any issues, please reach out to the repository maintainers.

----